 10. South Boulder Peak Trail

 The South Boulder Peak trail rises from the Boulder Colorado foothills through three distinct ecosystems including a prominent burn zone.
-At 8,549 feet, South Boulder Peak serves as the highest summit in the Boulder Mountain Parks network.

 How to Get to Boulder